Central European Cinemas within the Context of the World Cinema

 Dina Iordanova - “Cinema of the Other Europe”, excerpts

 Raymond Borde, Étienne Chaumeton, “Towards a Definition of Film Noir”

 Assessment methods and criteria

-This course will be graded according to 4 areas? class attendance, class participation, a 10 minute midterm presentation and a 4-5 page final paper.
+This course will be graded according to 5 areas— class attendance, class participation, a 4-5 page midterm paper, consultations with me on the final project, and an in class final exam.
 The breakdown is here:

 Class Participation — 25%

 Midterm Paper — 20%

 2 Progress Meetings for Final Project 10% (5% for each meeting)

 Students must hand in all work and attend all meetings with me to get a final grade.

 Attendance: Students are required to attend class and participate in class discussions and ask questions.
 In the case of online learning, students are also requested to leave their cameras on during the online lecture.
 Students are allowed 2 unexcused absences for illness, medical, or personal reasons.
 However, they are expected to meet with me within a week of the absence to make up missing work or go over the missed lectures.